Peanuts by Charles Schulz for December 28, 2024

 6. Missing large

-Tra1nman2 Premium Member about 1 month ago
+Tra1nman2 Premium Member 2 months ago

 Both were before my time as skaters, but since Dick Button was, for years, the skating commentator for ABC, he was on Wide World of Sports periodically and covered Olympic skating until Olympic coverage moved to NBC.
 He was very classy, quite a contrast to today’s duo of Johnny Weir and Tara Lapinski.